Partners in Africa

 Daniel Twesige in Jinja coordinates the Scope Foundation, which responds to the current need of a support structure for children with incarcerated parents in Uganda.
 Through their Protection, Empowerment and Advocacy approach (PEA), they create an environment for the children to survive and thrive, giving them opportunities that facilitate holistic development.

 REAP (Rural Extension with Africa’s Poor) is a Christian, agricultural project based in Kenya and coordinated by Dr Roger Sharland.
-REAP teamed up with anamed several years ago and incorporated natural medicine into its teaching programmes.
+REAP teamed up with anamed (see partners in Europe) several years ago and incorporated natural medicine into its teaching programmes.
 In Kisumu REAP has developed an excellent garden including traditional vegetables and other nutritional and medicinal plants, using sustainable practices that are based on caring for the soil.
 Discover is grateful that this wonderful training facility is available to Discover partners.
 Discover has partnered with REAP in natural healthcare training in Butere.
 Roger Sharland and Rosalia Oyweka.

 The Fweny Network in South Nyanza is a network of about 12 self-help groups.
 They offer training in natural healthcare and related topics to all self-help groups in the district.
 Tamima Omondi in Oyugis,